gibrankhantareen/world-economic-indicator-data-analytics-project/README.md

 SOLUTION:

 • I have conducted data analysis on the many variables included in the dataset and their impact on the country's GDP per capita.
-After joining the databases into a single list, we imputed missing information using a unique identifier and VLOOKUP.
+After joining the databases into a single list, I have imputed missing information using a unique identifier and VLOOKUP.

 • Since the information provided is specific to a nation and area for a year and cannot be considered as a whole for all the countries, the imputation approach employing aggregated